sagemath/sagewiki_to_gh-2022-10-10/days85.md

 [[https://framadate.org/UuaAiTczyBfEoaeu|poll]] with the dates you would be coming.

+Notes:

-Note: unlike last year, only one guest house was available for rental; therefore, there will be limited space; late registered may need to sleep in a tent; you are warned :-)
+ * unlike last year, only one guest house was available for rental;
+   therefore, there will be limited space; late registered may need to sleep in a tent; you are warned :-)

+ * The guest house is actually rented Saturday to Saturday; everybody is welcome to stay for the whole time

 == Funding ==